awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-sample-mad.md

     description: >-
       (Optional) The ARN of the role that allows Automation to perform the actions on your behalf.
-If no role is specified, Systems Manager Automation uses your IAM permissions to execute this document.
+If no role is specified, Systems Manager Automation uses your IAM permissions to run this document.
 mainSteps:
   - name: getLatestWindowsAmi
     action: aws:executeAwsApi